microsoft/fluentui/packages/react-components/MIGRATION-NOTES.md

     + <Button icon={<AddFilled />} size="large" />
     ```

+### `FluentProvider`

+- Outermost `FluentProvider` now emits a warning to user in development/test environment if there has been no theme set, [#21286](https://github.com/microsoft/fluentui/pull/21286).

 ### `Menu`

 The order of JSX children are now important.
 The `MenuTrigger` or an element that composes `MenuTrigger` must be the first JSX child of `Menu` and `MenuPopover` or its composed variants must be the second JSX child.